How do I create a discussion as an instructor?

 Click the Add Discussion button.

-Use the Rich Content Editor to create content for your discussion.
+To add discussion content, use the Rich Content Editor .
 The Rich Content Editor includes a word count display below the bottom right corner of the text box .
-Depending on your institution, your course may display the New Rich Content Editor or Classic Rich Content Editor.

-If you want to create a section-specific discussion that is not graded, select one or multiple sections in the Post to drop-down menu .
-Graded section-specific discussions must be created as part of the Graded option in the next section.
+If you want to create a section-specific discussion that is not graded, click the Post to drop-down menu .
+You can select one or multiple sections.
+To create a graded section-specific discussion, use the discussion options.

 To add an attachment to your discussion, click the Choose File button .

 If required by your institution, you will need to select usage right settings for your attachment.
 To manage usage right settings, click the Set usage rights icon .

 In the Usage Right drop-down menu , select one of five usage rights.
 If you are an instructor and are not sure which usage right applies to your file, please consult your institutional admin for guidance: